 This list of important factors is not intended to be exhaustive.
-We discuss certain of these matters more fully, as well as certain risk factors that may affect our business operations, financial condition and results of operations, in our filings with the Securities and Exchange Commission, including our annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K.
+We discuss certain of these matters more fully, as well as certain other risk factors that may affect our business operations, financial condition and results of operations, in our filings with the Securities and Exchange Commission, including our annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. Item 1A.

-Item 1A.
 "Risk Factors" of Part II of this filing contains a further discussion of these and other important factors that could cause actual results to differ from expectations.
-We disclaim any current intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-Due to these important factors and risks, we cannot give assurances with respect to our future premium levels or our ability to control our future medical costs.
+Due to these important factors and risks, we cannot give assurances with respect to our future performance, including without limitation our ability to maintain adequate premium levels or our ability to control our future medical costs.